zwoodley128/class-button-js-lab/README.md

 ### Challenge 3: On / Off classes

 If you used the classList.add("classname") method, your buttons can turn these styles on, but they can't turn them off.
 Using if-else statements, or the classList.toggle("classname") functionality, make it so that the buttons can turn styles on OR off.

+### Challenge 4: Your own class!

+You'll notice the last button doesn't have any specifications.
+You get to decide the NAME of this class, and the styling that it applies.
+You'll need to modify the CSS file AND the javascript file.